World Series Events on Artificial intelligence

 Date: 14 October, 2021

-Digital revolution is changing the way we work, live and solve challenges.
-Numerous ground-breaking opportunities for environmental protection and climate action are offered by new technologies and digitalisation.
-AI for example can strengthen climate predictions, enable smarter decision-making for decarbonizing industries and show us the effects of extreme weather, just to name a few.
+The digital revolution is changing the way we work, live, and solve challenges.
+New technologies offer ground-breaking opportunities for environmental protection and climate action.
+For example, AI can strengthen climate predictions, enable smarter decision-making for decarbonising industries, and anticipate the effects of extreme weather.

-As we strive for digital economies that will put people at their heart, foster international development and protect human rights and freedoms we also need a better understanding of the environmental footprint of our economic development, including ICT’s growing carbon footprint.
+As we strive for digital economies that will put people at the heart, foster international development, and protect human rights and freedoms, we also need a better understanding of the environmental footprint of our economic development, including ICT’s growing carbon footprint.